CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 ### -= PPP =-

 #### Padding Feet
- -  Card Erratum: Replace the first sentence with: "Playable during the site phase on a lone scout minion (no other characters or allies in his company) at the same site as an opponent hero company containing a hobbit."
+ -  _Card Erratum_: Replace the first sentence with: "_**Playable during the site phase on a lone scout minion (no other characters or allies in his company) at the same site as an opponent hero company containing a hobbit.**_"

 #### Palantir of Amon Sul
 -  Discard immediately if its company contains less than two characters while moving.

 #### Palantir of Elostirion

- - @ Card Erratum: This item does not give MPs to a Fallen-Wizard regardless of other cards in play.
+ - @ _Card Erratum_: This item does not give MPs to a Fallen-Wizard regardless of other cards in play.

 #### Palantir of Orthanc
- - @ Card Erratum: This item does not give MPs to a Fallen-Wizard regardless of other cards in play.
+ - @ _Card Erratum_: This item does not give MPs to a Fallen-Wizard regardless of other cards in play.
  - Cannot be used on site cards.

 #### Palantir of Osgiliath